 Since 1954 Bell has been creating top-quality helmets made for those wanting stylish, safe helmets.
 Both the Super DH and Super 3R have been made for those wanting to take their riding to the next level and ride with confidence that their head will be kept safe.

 Why Choose a Convertible MTB Helmet?

 The mountain biking community has acknowledged the versatility of the convertible helmets.
 More riders are taking the opportunity to have two exceptional helmets, for the price and convenience of one helmet.
 You can ride freely up hills without the added weight of the chin bar.
 Then ride down with the protection that the chin bar provides for the face.

-Personally, I have ridden with a convertible helmet for the past year, and I can’t see myself going back!
+Personally, I have ridden with a convertible helmet for the past few years, and I can’t see myself going back!
 Having the convenience of biking out to the park with the chin bar in my bag or around the handlebars, then reattaching it once I’m at the top, is worth the additional price.
 It also meant that I didn’t need to buy two helmets.
 I have one for hitting the advanced lines and another for riding the long trails.